 Image source Turner Pocock

 3. Turn the dormer into a feature

 Loft conversions can often look fairly unattractive from the outside, so turn yours into a feature.
-This bungalow below has a large dormer extension which has been cladded in oak to make a stylish addition to the home - it looks really modern with the slate roof and rendered walls.
+We love this loft conversion idea for a bungalow below, where the large dormer extension has been cladded in oak to make a stylish addition to the home - it looks really modern with the slate roof and rendered walls.

 A finish like this is a straightforward update to the exterior of a loft conversion and adds so much more character to your home.
 Other ways to make your loft conversion look more attractive is by incorporating a large feature window or a Juliet balcony.

 4. Make the most of the sloping ceilings